 Which agencies are involved?

-Inter-country adoption is a complex process and several government and private agencies are likely to be involved.
+Intercountry adoption is a complex process and several government and accredited non-government agencies are likely to be involved.

-Adoption First Steps can carry out the assessment process so you can apply to be approved to adopt from a specific country.
+Adoption First Steps can carry out the adoptive applicants' assessment process so you can apply to be assessed to adopt from a specific country.

 We also work with Immigration New Zealand and the Department of Internal Affairs to complete intercountry adoptions.